ashgole/r3f_walkthrough/README.md

 <a href="https://www.ashabb.com" target="_blank"> We offer freelance web development using MERN, NextJS and ThreeJS.</a>
 </h1>

-# ASHABB Landing Page using React Three Fiber
+# ASHABB Tesla Car walkthrough React Three Fiber

-### This project showcases various pet animals using **Next.js** and **React Three Fiber**.
-It provides an interactive 3D experience, allowing users to explore different breeds of pets in a visually appealing manner.
+### You're working on a project that renders 3D models using Three.js and React Three Fiber, incorporating GLTF models with dynamic lighting and shadows.
+The UI is built using React.js and TailwindCSS, with mobile responsiveness in mind.
+The project includes animations and camera controls for an interactive 3D experience.

 ## Resource links

-webapp : <a href="https://ashgole.github.io/r3f_landing_page" target="_blank">https://ashgole.github.io/r3f_landing_page</a>
+webapp : <a href="https://ashabb-tesla.vercel.app/" target="_blank">https://ashabb-tesla.vercel.app/</a>

 Github : <a href="https://github.com/ashgole/r3f_walkthrough" target="_blank">https://github.com/ashgole/r3f_walkthrough</a>